phpstan/phpstan-doctrine/README.md

 return $kernel->getContainer()->get('doctrine')->getManager();
 ```

-In Symfony 5, the bootsrap file might be located in `tests/` folder on even missing.
+In Symfony 5, the bootstrap file might be located in `tests/` folder or even missing.
 Check the [Symfony documentation about custom bootstrap process](https://symfony.com/doc/current/testing/bootstrap.html) for more informations.

 ## Custom types